Balance transfer calculator

-A balance transfer card could stop you from paying hundreds of pounds in interest on your credit card debt.
-Used correctly, it could also help you become debt-free faster.
-Use our calculator to find out how much you could save.
+A balance transfer card could save you hundreds of pounds in interest on your current credit cards and help you pay down your debt faster.
+Use our calculator to find out exactly how much you could benefit by transferring credit card debt onto a balance transfer card.

 Enter how much you’d like to transfer (the total amount of debt you want to move from your credit cards) and how much you can afford to repay each month.